 Are random events removed as much as possible?

 Skillz provides a forum for safe, friendly, and competitive entertainment with monetary stakes tied to the competition of players at all levels.
-Skillz operates in full compliance with U.S. Federal and State laws, verifying the residency of anyone seeking to open an account and using IP address as well as other location-based services to determine a player’s eligibility for cash competition.
+Skillz operates in full compliance with U.S. Federal and State laws, verifying the residency of anyone seeking to open an account and using IP address as well as other location-based services to determine a player’s eligibility for real prize competition.

 All gamers must be at least 18 years old and their device location settings must be enabled to ensure Skillz eligibility.